mickburgess/mongo-scraper/README.md

 # mongo-scraper
 Web app that lets users view and leave comments on the latest news.
-It uses Mongoose and Cheerio muscles to scrape news from NYT.
+It uses Mongoose and Cheerio muscles to scrape news from News & Observer.